laal-patte/web_sw_security/web_security/README.md

   - finding vulnerabilities of the website
   - reading about why these happen and ways to mitigate them

-## Task 2: Learning hacking with juice-shop
+## Experiment on exploiting vulnerabilities on juice-shop

   #### Juice-shop by OWASP is a project website with lots of vulnerabilities(from OWASP Top-10) to exploited and learning security concepts while doing